 Can you fit the tangram pieces into the outline of the child walking home from school?

-Can you fit the tangram pieces into the outlines of the lobster, yacht and cyclist?
+Can you fit the tangram pieces into the outline of these rabbits?

 Can you fit the tangram pieces into the outlines of these clocks?